Ruekompa/owlphabet/README.md

 Display artist page with related projects

 ### Issues
+1a.
+Configuring the rest of fog for google storage

 1. On production only, when users are uploading pjax doesn’t work for other users (allowing users to seamlessly play while browsing)

 2. On production only, multiple uploads take a while and the uploader disapears.
 They still continue but it might be easier to  do 1 or 2 at a time for now so it isn’t confusing to know when they succeed